keu/docs/astro/astro-support.md

 To add a teammate to an existing support request, cc them when replying on the support ticket email thread.

 :::

+## Book office hours in the Cloud UI

+If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
+In an office hour meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.
+Office hours are recommended if:

+- You have questions about best practices for an action in Airflow or on Astro.
+- You have a feature request related to Astro or Airflow.

+To book an office hour meeting, open the Cloud UI and click **Help** > **Book Office Hours**.
+Use the provided Calendly form to schedule a 30-minute office hour meeting.
+In the form, provide details about the new issues and questions that you want to discuss during the meeting.